 The panel of the Sentinel may be removed for access to the interior of the unit.
 Open case and position it so the panel is facing up and the case handle is toward you.
 Before removing front panel, disconnect battery and unplug A.C. power cord.
 Remove the four 10-32 screws with nylon washers.
 Lift the edge of the panel closest to the case handle to clear the ILB module (if installed).
 Lift the panel up and put it in a vertical position and lean the panel against the case cover.
 This should expose all the internal components.
-When installing panel, set rear left corner of control panel on mounting bracket first and then the right side of the panel on the right rear mounting bracket.
-Now lower front end of control panel into case and set firmly against front mounting brackets.
+When installing panel, set rear left corner of control panel on mounting bracket first and then the right side of the panel on the right rear mounting brackets.
 Insert retaining screws and tighten.